Property tax relief may ride fast track

 Also, Save Our Homes has caused another problem for homeowners because they lose their accumulated benefits if they move.

-Lawmakers will begin drafting legislation after holding a series of town hall meetings across the state this month to hear comment from citizens and local officials.
+Lawmakers will begin drafting legislation after holding a series of town hall meetings across the state this month and next to hear comment from citizens and local officials.

-The first meeting was held Jan.
-25 in Panama City.
+The first meeting is today in Panama City.
 Others will be held in Jacksonville, Fort Lauderdale, Miami, Tampa, Fort Myers, Orlando and Lake Worth.

 Rubio told Policy & Budget Council Chairman Ray Sansom of Destin and Economic Expansion & Infrastructure Council Chairman Dean Cannon of Winter Park that reform must benefit all taxpayers, not just homeowners.